A Culinary Tour de France

-We head back to our hotel where you will be free to make your own plans for the evening.
-Of course we will be on hand to help you with your restaurant choices.
-Dinner is for your own account tonight.
+Tonight, you will be free to explore the city and make your own plans for the evening.
+Of course, we will be on hand to help you with your restaurant choices.

 8.00 After breakfast we head to the medieval town of Carcassonne.

-Early afternoon you will have the time to discover this beautiful town, before heading of to Avignon in Provence.
+You have the afternoon to discover this beautiful town, before heading off to Avignon in Provence.

-This afternoon we take you back through history in the medieval town of Avignon which is known as a World Heritage Site.
-We will discover the ‘’Palais de Papes’’ from the 12th Century, the Cathedral of Avignon and the famous ‘’Pont d’Avignon’’.
+9.00 This morning you are free to go back through history in the medieval town of Avignon which is known as a World Heritage Site.
+Discover the ‘’Palais de Papes’’ from the 12th Century, the Cathedral of Avignon and the famous ‘’Pont d’Avignon’’.

 We leave this historical town and make our way to ‘’Nice la Belle’’, The Beautiful city of Nice.